DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: INTRODUCTION

 In this paper, we address the challenge of large or even extreme rotation changes by making the following contributions to improve rotation invariance efficiently: \begin{itemize} \item Shown in Fig. \ref{pipeline} and Fig. \ref{RKF}, we propose Rotated Kernel Fusion \textbf{(RKF)} to impose rotations on each convolution kernel followed by fusion on features extracted by multiple rotated filters.
 Employing RKF, we enable CNN to be rotation invariant inherently.
-Eventually, we leverage re-parameterization to make the computational cost remain the same in the inference stage without affecting the performance. \item We introduce Multi-oriented Feature Aggregation \textbf{(MOFA)} shown in Fig. \ref{pipeline}, which is further used as a teacher in the knowledge distillation pipeline to supervise the model with RKF operation.
-To be specific, MOFA introduces multiple rotation transformations to the input images and ensembles the corresponding extracted features. \item We construct a new dataset named DiverseBEV which focuses on bird's eye view images with large viewpoint and rotation changes. \item Our experimental results show that DRKF improves rotation invariance considerably and outperforms other state-of-the-art approaches remarkably on rotation-augmented HPatches \cite{balntas2017hpatches} and the new DiverseBEV dataset without introducing extra computational cost in the inference phase. \end{itemize}
+Eventually, we leverage re-parameterization to make the computational cost remain the same in the inference stage without affecting the performance. \item By introducing multiple rotation transformations to the input images and conducting feature ensemble, we introduce Multi-oriented Feature Aggregation \textbf{(MOFA)} shown in Fig. \ref{pipeline}, which is further used as a teacher in the knowledge distillation pipeline to supervise the model equipped with RKF operation. \item Due to the lack of publicly available aerial-view datasets with large viewpoint changes and camera rotations, we construct a new dataset named DiverseBEV which is collected during the drone's flight. \item Our experimental results show that DRKF improves rotation invariance considerably and outperforms other state-of-the-art approaches remarkably on rotation-augmented HPatches \cite{balntas2017hpatches} and the new DiverseBEV dataset without introducing extra computational cost in the inference phase. \end{itemize}